AWooldrige/woolie.co.uk/content/article/convert-ac-from-single-hose-to-dual-hose.markdown

 On the Challenge unit, the condenser air intake is the lower grille underneath the exhaust hose port.
 After ducting this grille into the tumble drier hose, this is the result.
-Not ethically pleasing but very effective for the 3 days of summer that the UK gets every year:
+Not aesthetically pleasing, but very effective for the three days of summer that the UK gets every year:

 <div class='gallery'>
 <%=